Starsakary/Trident/README.md

 [Join our Telegram group](https://t.me/TronOfficialDevelopersGroupEn)

-## Trident-Java
+## trident-java

-Trident- Java is a lightweight SDK that includes libraries for working with TRON network.
+trident-java is a lightweight SDK that includes libraries for working with TRON network.

 Functions include: